Are you hearing conflicting information on whether a summer cut is essential for Doodles?

 For me personally, I know I’ve noticed a huge difference in Chloe’s demeanor after shaving her down.
 She definitely becomes more playful and energetic and it’s almost as though she’s been liberated from her hair.

 As such, giving your Dood the gift of a summer cut in hot weather could be just what he needs.

 If you do end up getting your Doodle shaved really short for the summer, be sure to have him wear a t-shirt or sunblock for protection if you’re going to be outside for a long time.

-Also, if you’re wondering what kinds of summer cut styles your Doodle can get, check out this page for tons of adorable pictures and inspiration!
+Also, if you’re wondering what kinds of summer cut styles your Doodle can get, check out the following pages for tons of adorable pictures and inspiration!

 I hope that dispels the myth that Doodles can’t get shaved and answers any other questions you had on the subject.